Is Trump plotting an Arc de Triomphe-style building in DC?

 After sharing an AI-generated video of himself and Israeli Prime Minister Benjamin Netanyahu lying by a pool in Gaza wearing swimming shorts, Trump went on to say that the area could host the “world’s people.”

-However, the status of those plans is unknown now that Hamas and Israel have begun the first steps of a peace plan.
+The status of those plans is unknown now that Hamas and Israel have officially committed to a ceasefire.

+The president’s construction projects have been fiercely criticized by Democrats who have pointed to the fact that he has continued to push ahead with plans, despite the government shutdown.

-Some of Trump’s construction projects have been slammed by critics, with California Governor Gavin Newsom branding the president as “Marie Antoinette” for focusing on a “lavish ballroom.”
+California Governor Gavin Newsom branded the president “Marie Antoinette” for ignoring the shutdown in a widely shared post on X.

 “TRUMP ‘MARIE ANTOINETTE’ SAYS, ‘NO HEALTH CARE FOR YOU PEASANTS, BUT A BALLROOM FOR THE QUEEN!,” Newsom wrote in an X post which mimicked Trump’s social media style.